mckennapsean/dissertation/content/05-security.md

 ![
   BubbleNet dashboard.
-  This dashboard consists of multiple, interactive views, labeled by its corresponding encodings: (a) location map based on a Dorling cartogram, (b) temporal chart and heatmap, (c) attribute bullet bar charts, (d) record details table, and (e) selection overview.
+  This dashboard consists of multiple, interactive views, labeled by their corresponding encodings: (a) location map based on a Dorling cartogram, (b) temporal chart and heatmap, (c) attribute bullet bar charts, (d) record details table, and (e) selection overview.